Customization

 Section titled “Filtering Examples”Ignore specific requests

-Section titled “Ignore specific requests”public function recordRequest(Request $request): bool{ $path = $request->path();
+Section titled “Ignore specific requests”public function recordRequest($request): bool{ $path = $request->path();

 if ( $path === 'health' || str_starts_with($path, 'telescope') || str_starts_with($path, 'horizon') || preg_match('/\.(js|css|jpg|jpeg|png|svg|gif|ico)$/i', $path) ) { return false; }

-Section titled “Ignore specific queries”public function recordQuery(string $query, int $duration): bool{ // Skip queries faster than 5ms if ($duration < 5) { return false; }
+Section titled “Ignore specific queries”public function recordQuery($query, $duration): bool{ // Skip queries faster than 5ms if ($duration < 5) { return false; }

 // Ignore Telescope and Horizon-related queries if (preg_match('/\b(telescope_entries|horizon_jobs|horizon_tags)\b/i', $query)) { return false; }

-Section titled “Ignore Specific Jobs”public function recordQueuedJob(Job $job): bool{ if ($job instanceof BroadcastEvent)) { return false; }
+Section titled “Ignore Specific Jobs”public function recordQueuedJob($job): bool{ if ($job instanceof BroadcastEvent)) { return false; }

 if (str_contains($ua, 'internal-bot')) { return false; }